Boeing CH-47 Chinook: CH-47F

 The U.S. Army plans for a Block 3 upgrade after 2025, which could include a new 6000 hp class engine with boosted power capacity of the transmission and drive train developed under the future affordable turbine engine (FATE) program and a lengthened fuselage.
-The Future Vertical Lift program plans to begin replacing the Army's rotorcraft fleet in the mid-2030s, initially focusing on medium-lift helicopters, thus the CH-47 is planned to be in service beyond 2060, over 100 years after first entering service.
+The Future Vertical Lift program is planned to begin replacing the Army's rotorcraft fleet in the mid-2030s, initially focusing on medium-lift helicopters, thus the CH-47 is planned to be in service beyond 2060, over 100 years after the first entered service.

-The German government announced in June 2022 that Boeing's CH-47F Chinook Block II standard range was selected as the winner of its heavy helicopter program to replace its Sikorsky CH-53G Sea Stallion fleet.

 MH-47G

-The MH-47G Special Operations Aviation (SOA) version is currently being delivered to the U.S. Army.
-It is similar to the MH-47E, but features more sophisticated avionics including a digital Common Avionics Architecture System (CAAS).
-The CAAS is a common glass cockpit used by different helicopters such as MH-60K/Ls, CH-53E/Ks, and ARH-70As.
+The MH-47G Special Operations Aviation (SOA) version is similar to the MH-47E, but features more sophisticated avionics including a digital Common Avionics Architecture System (CAAS).
+The CAAS is a common glass cockpit used by helicopters such as MH-60K/Ls and CH-53E/Ks.
 The MH-47G also incorporates all of the new sections of the CH-47F.

-The new modernization program improves MH-47D and MH-47E Special Operations Chinooks to the MH-47G design specs.
+The modernization program improves MH-47D and MH-47E Special Operations Chinooks to the MH-47G design specs.
 A total of 25 MH-47E and 11 MH-47D aircraft were upgraded by the end of 2003.
-In 2002, the army announced plans to expand the Special Operations Aviation Regiment via an additional 12 MH-47G helicopters.
-The final MH-47G Chinook was delivered to the U.S. Army Special Operations Command on 10 February 2011.
-Modernization of MH-47D/E Chinooks to MH-47G standard is due for completion in 2015.

-On 1 September 2020, Boeing announced that their Philadelphia plant had delivered the first example of the MH-47G Block II helicopter to U.S. Army Special Operations Command (USASOC), saying that the delivery was made "recently", and was "on time".
-This is the first MH-47G Block II from an initial order of 24, with a stated ultimate requirement for 69.
+The final MH-47G was delivered to the U.S. Army Special Operations Command (USASOC) on 10 February 2011.
+Modernization of MH-47D/Es to the MH-47G standard is due by 2015.
+On 1 September 2020, Boeing announced the delivery of the first MH-47G Block II to USASOC of an initial order of 24, with a stated ultimate requirement for 69.
 The MH-47G Block II includes all of the improvements from the CH-47F Block II, as well as inflight refueling capability, a comprehensive defensive aids suite and low-level/adverse weather piloting aids, such as forward-looking infrared and multi-mode/terrain-following radar.
 It is armed with two 7.62 mm M134 Miniguns and two M240 7.62 mm machine guns.